tbdixon/rudis/README.md

-# credispp
+# rudis
-A bare-bones distributed key-value store with similar design to redis
+A rusty, bare-bones distributed key-value store with similar ideas as redis